mohanadkaleia/azan/README.md

 pip install -r requirements.txt
 ```

+* Pygame:

+Raspberry pi comes loaded with Pygame, for other platforms please follow Pygame's docs to isntall it: https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation

 #### Configure the app:
 To configure the app, navigate to `convifg.py` and set the `city`, `state`, and the `cuontry`, example:
 ```sh